YASHGUPTA2611/Speech-to-text/README.md

 # Speech-to-text

-## In this repository, i have created a google colab notebook, which helwp in converting audio into text.
+## In this repository, i have created a google colab notebook which uses Chat GPT model api and prompt engineering to converting audio into text.

 There are 3 services :-